sugarlabs/sugar-docs/src/contributing.md

 When testing activities;

-* activity must start,
+* activity must start;

-* activity must refresh entire display when focus is restored,
+* activity must refresh entire display when focus is restored;

-* activity must behave predictably (except where randomness is designed),
+* activity must behave predictably (except where randomness is designed);

-* activity must save data to journal,
+* activity must save data to journal;

-* activity must restore the saved data from journal (click on the journal entry),
+* activity must restore the saved data from journal (click on the journal entry);

-* other activities must be able to use saved data, if it is declared with the relevant content type,
+* other activities must be able to use saved data, if it is declared with the relevant content type;

-* every coded feature should either work properly, or be removed if it cannot be fixed,
+* every coded feature should either work properly, or be removed if it cannot be fixed;

-* collaboration support, if present, must function properly between two or more systems,
+* collaboration support, if present, must function properly between two or more systems;

-* activity should not consume all available battery power (e.g. pygame clock rate too high),
+* activity should not consume all available battery power (e.g. pygame clock rate too high);

-* activity should not contain any security vulnerabilities,
+* activity should not contain any security vulnerabilities;

 * activity should not reveal personal information.